All Episodes

 Okay.

-I don't think anybody would disagree that if a black person, whether he's a lawyer or plumber, an air conditioner man, you name it, if he is confident, he will get a job, and if he doesn't, it won't be because of his color.
+I don't think anybody would disagree that if a black person, whether he's a lawyer, a plumber, an air conditioned man, you name it, if he is competent, he will get a job.

-Um I don't think anybody has a problem moving into a neighborhood or buying a house.
+I don't think anybody has a problem moving into a neighborhood or buying a house.

-They don't have any creativity as to how to take it to the next level.
+But I think the infrastructure that dealt with the race issue, I'm talking about particularly the black infrastructure, they don't have any creativity into how to take it to the next level.

-I found when I was a city councilman in Macon, Georgia, uh the the younger members of council were not hung up on the issues, particularly race-related issues, the older members of the city council were hung up on.
+I found when I was a city councilman in Macon, Georgia, the younger members of council were not hung up on the issues, particularly race-related issues, the older members of the city council were hung up on.

-Those issues they just they didn't exist for us.
+Those issues, they just, they didn't exist for us.

 And let's be honest here.

-You got a generation of people on the left, like Al Sharpton, like Jesse Jackson.
+You've got a generation of people on the left, like Al Sharpton, like Jesse Jackson.

-I won't even try Russia's Reverend Jackson.
+I won't even try Rush's Reverend Jackson.

-The they those guys, they make a profit off of keeping these divisions alive.
+Those guys, they make a profit off of keeping these divisions alive.

 And these people make good money off of this.